recursive-one/wiki.recursive.one/Haskell.md

 - [Shellcheck](https://www.shellcheck.net/), a tool that finds bugs in your shell scripts
 - [hadolint](https://github.com/hadolint/hadolint), a `Dockerfile` (for [/Docker]()) linter

+# Nice to read

+- ["Haskell with UTF-8"](https://serokell.io/blog/haskell-with-utf8), a proper way to handle IO with Unicode
+- ["All about strictness"](https://www.fpcomplete.com/haskell/tutorial/all-about-strictness/): Haskell is lazy by default ad this article helps to deal with it when you need to.

 # Projects of mine

 *(notable ones `:)`)*

 - [Hemmet](https://github.com/astynax/hemmet), a text templating tool inspired by [Emmet](https://emmet.io/)/[ZenCoding](https://www.456bereastreet.com/archive/200909/write_html_and_css_quicker_with_with_zen_coding/)

-# Notes

-- ["Haskell with UTF-8"](https://serokell.io/blog/haskell-with-utf8), a proper way to handle IO with Unicode